 This was an interesting announcement for a couple reasons.
-For one, the logistical details have already been widely reported, while the attendance of members of the Royal Family has been speculated for months now.
+For one, the logistical details have already been widely reported, as has speculation about the attendance of members of the Royal Family.
 Secondly, Pippa, as Kate’s younger sister, is not actually a member of the RF.
 Thus, her wedding is a private event and no one would have raised an eyebrow had KP and the Cambridges treated it as such and declined to comment on both their attendance and their children’s participation in the ceremony.

 Recent articles have indicated that Pippa has implemented a “no ring, no bring” policy which would thus leave Meghan out, with the insinuation being that she had no desire for anyone to “upstage” her on her big day.
 I’ve no idea whether this is true or not, but to be fair to Pippa, if she has laid down this guest policy, it might be fairer to say it’s on behalf of her rather famous sister and her family in the hopes of minimizing attendees who the Middleton family doesn’t know and therefore whose discretion can’t be trusted.

 The wedding has also been in the headlines thanks to two recent rounds of paparazzi shots, the first which showed William and Kate leaving Pippa’s home the other week after a family dinner party and the second showing Kate and their mother, Carole, visiting Pippa one afternoon for what appeared to be some sort of apparel fitting.